SilasPenda/Airline-Customer-Satisfaction/README.md

   * 60.4% of satisfied customers were Females
   * 65.1% of customers Female customers are satisfied with the airline's services while 34.9% are not
   * 56.0% of customers Male customers are satisfied with the airline's services while 44.0% are not
-* I split the dataset into test and train datasets and trained the LogisticRegression model using the train dataset and tested using the test dataset and acheived a 83.0% accuracy
+* I split the dataset into test and train datasets and trained the LogisticRegression model using the train dataset and tested using the test dataset and achieved a 83.0% accuracy